ABSTRACT SUBMISSION IS NOW CLOSED

 No, at this stage all we need is the written abstract.
-If your work is selected, you can upload a video to the poster submission site.
+If your work is selected, you can include a video in your final presentation/poster.

 The allocation of oral presentations is decided by the Scientific Committee and based on abstract scores.
 If you tick the box and opt for an oral presentation, you will be considered but may be offered a poster presentation instead.

 No. Judging and allocation of the abstracts takes place through our online system, so only abstracts submitted online will be accepted.

 There is no charge for submitting an abstract, however all successful presenting authors will need to register to attend the Congress in order to present.
 If your abstract is accepted as a poster for inclusion within the programme, there will be a nominal fee per poster to be included at Congress.
 The fee covers part of the costs of providing the posters, but it does not cover the whole cost.
 Full instructions on poster submission are provided upon acceptance.

 Yes, you can amend your submission any time up until the submission deadline by logging back into the online system.